index

 l{1,2,3,4,5,7,8,9,11,13,14,17,19,23,29}.l \in \{1, 2, 3, 4, 5, 7, 8, 9, 11, 13, 14, 17, 19, 23, 29\}.

-At and above the Coxeter number (30l5930 \leq l \leq 59): Every spin value is present.
-The invariant count begins to increase: n30=2n_{30} = 2, the first level carrying two independent 2I\mathrm{2I}-invariants.
+At and above the Coxeter number (30l5930 \leq l \leq 59), every spin value is present.
+The invariant count begins to increase, with n30=2n_{30} = 2 the first level carrying two independent 2I\mathrm{2I}-invariants.
 Below l=30l = 30, every surviving mode has nl=1n_l = 1; the transition at l=30l = 30 marks both the onset of completeness and the first multiplicity enhancement.

 The first massive mode occurs at l=6l = 6, with eigenvalue λ6=467=168\lambda_6 = 4 \cdot 6 \cdot 7 = 168.
 The five consecutive forbidden levels l=1,,5l = 1, \ldots, 5 create the largest gap in the tower.
 The eigenvalue gap between the zero mode (λ=0\lambda = 0) and the first excitation (λ=168\lambda = 168) is a factor of 56 above the generic S3S^3 first excitation at k=1k = 1 (λ=3\lambda = 3).
 This protection factor—56×—is the largest among all finite subgroup quotients of S3S^3.